 Going to Ukraine and not seeing Big Mama is something you’ll regret; she’s hard to miss, holds tons of history and is landmark everyone visiting this country should take time to visit.

-Come spend a semester volunteering in Europe — seriously.
-See what volunteering in Ukraine is really like.
+Come spend a semester volunteering in Europe — seriously

 So, technically the statue isn’t officially named Big Mama, but the Rodina Mat is affectionately called the Motherland Statue and commemorates some of Ukraine’s most pivotal points of history.
 Hence, "big mama".

 Quinn B. was an ILP volunteer living in Ukraine and recommends “going at the end of the semester after you’ve fallen in love with Ukraine and her people, because it will mean that much for to you.”

 Big Mama is in a lush, green area of Kiev near the Dneiper River.
 You can usually see it on your drive to your school, from the airport, or from the metro around the city, but is worth a day trip.
 Kerry suggests taking a day trip to see Big Mama and the Kyiv Pechaersk Lavra, a gorgeous Christian Orthodox Monastery in the same afternoon, they are both rather close to each other.

 Why Should You Go?